 \subsection{Active Optical}

-\begin{itemize} \item[] \textbf{Ouster OS0-64\footnote{https://ouster.com/products/os0-lidar-sensor/}} \\ Long range point cloud data is collected by the 360 deg scanning lidar sensor.
-This unit has a scan repetition of 10Hz, and a point data rate of 1,300,000 points/second.
-Ranges are recorded from 0.3 to 50m, with typical lowest noise returns greater than 1m.
-Range accuracy is 1.5-5cm.\\ \item[] \textbf{Livox MID70\footnote{https://www.livoxtech.com/mid-70}} \\ This unit is a lidar sensor with a 70 deg circular field of view and a non repeating scan pattern.
-Point datarate is 100,000 points/second.
-Ranges are recorded from 0.02 to 200m, with typical returns between 1 and 50m.
-Range accuracy is 2-5cm. \end{itemize}
+\begin{itemize} \item[] \textbf{Ouster OS0-64\footnote{\url{https://ouster.com/products/os0-lidar-sensor/}}} \\ Long-range point cloud data is collected by the 360 deg scanning LiDAR sensor.
+This unit has a scan repetition of 10 Hz, and a point data rate of 1,300,000 points/second.
+Ranges are recorded from 0.3 to 50 m, with typical lowest noise returns greater than 1 m.
+Range accuracy is 1.5-5 cm.\\ \item[] \textbf{Livox MID70\footnote{\url{https://www.livoxtech.com/mid-70}}} \\ This unit is a LiDAR sensor with a 70 deg circular field of view and a non-repeating scan pattern.
+Point data rate is 100,000 points/second.
+Ranges are recorded from 0.02 to 200 m, with typical returns between 1 and 50 m.
+Range accuracy is 2-5 cm. \end{itemize}